Uber's iOS app could have recorded your screen

-Uber's iOS app had the ability to record users' screens, security researchers told Gizmodo on Thursday.
+Uber's iOS app had the ability to record users' screens, and anything on them, such as passwords or messages, security researchers told Gizmodo on Thursday.

 The ride-hailing company had permission from Apple to build that ability into the app, and the researchers said Uber's was the only app on the App Store that appeared to have that permission.

 The capability was put in place to make the Uber app work more smoothly with the Apple Watch, said the researchers, Will Strafach and Luca Todesco.
-Strafach and Todesco said this permission, if abused or commandeered by hackers, could compromise a user's passwords and other personal information as it passed across a smartphone screen.
+Strafach and Todesco said this permission could have given Uber access to all the personal information passing across a smartphone screen.
+What's more, it could make that data vulnerable to hackers if they commandeered Uber's software, though there's no evidence that's happened.

+So can your Uber app record your screen right now?
+It's unclear when or for how long Uber's iOS app has had this permission.
+Uber spokeswoman Melanie Ensign said Uber hasn't used the software that relied on that permission for "quite some time" and it's working with Apple to remove the capacity altogether.

 Apple didn't immediately respond to requests for comment.